Negligence

-Negligence (Lat. negligentia) is a failure to exercise appropriate and/or ethical ruled care expected to be exercised amongst specified circumstances.
-The area of tort law known as negligence involves harm caused by failing to act as a form of carelessness possibly with extenuating circumstances.
-The core concept of negligence is that people should exercise reasonable care in their actions, by taking account of the potential harm that they might foreseeably cause to other people or property.
+Negligence (Lat. negligentia) is a failure to exercise appropriate care expected to be exercised in similar circumstances.

+Within the scope of tort law, negligence pertains to harm caused by the violation of a duty of care through a negligent act or failure to act.
+The concept of negligence is linked to the obligation of individuals to exercise reasonable care in their actions and to consider foreseeable harm that their conduct might cause to other people or property.
+The elements of a negligence claim include the duty to act or refrain from action, breach of that duty, actual and proximate cause of harm, and damages.
 Someone who suffers loss caused by another's negligence may be able to sue for damages to compensate for their harm.
 Such loss may include physical injury, harm to property, psychiatric illness, or economic loss.
-The law on negligence may be assessed in general terms according to a five-part model which includes the assessment of duty, breach, actual cause, proximate cause, and damages.

 Elements of negligence claims

-Some things must be established by anyone who wants to sue in negligence.
-These are what are called the "elements" of negligence.

-Most jurisdictions say that there are four elements to a negligence action:
+To successfully pursue a claim of negligence through a lawsuit, a plaintiff must establish the "elements" of negligence.
+In most jurisdictions there are four elements to a negligence action: